Kazimierz, Opole Voivodeship: History

 Residents of the town of Kazimierz were mostly farmers.
 Some were craftsmen or tradesmen.
 The town did not have many inhabitants and it was not fortified.
 In March 1428, the Hussites burnt down almost the entire town, leaving it in ruins.
 Around the year 1430, Kazimierz lost its town privileges.

-Until 1742, the village was a part of Głogówek County (circulus superioris Glogoviae) in the Habsburg Empire.
+Until 1532 it was part of the Piast-ruled Duchy of Opole and Racibórz formed as a result of the medieval fragmentation of Poland into smaller duchies.
+Afterwards, it was integrated into the Bohemian Crown and Habsburg Empire, administratively becoming part of Głogówek County (circulus superioris Glogoviae) until 1742, and returning to Polish rule under the House of Vasa from 1645 to 1666.
 After the First Silesian War, it was annexed by the Kingdom of Prussia was incorporated into Prudnik County (Großkreis Neustadt).
+The Geographical Dictionary of the Kingdom of Poland from 1882 noted the local farm as one of the most outstanding farms in Silesia.

 According to the 1 December 1910 census, among 462 inhabitants of Kazimierz, 427 spoke German, 18 spoke Polish, and 17 were bilingual.
 After the First World War, a monument dedicated to people from Kazimierz who died in the war, was erected in the village.

 Three Polish citizens were murdered by Nazi Germany in the village during World War II.